 “The PC3 laboratory enables AITHM to make a significant contribution to Queensland’s competitive advantage.
 It is the only one of its kind between Brisbane and Singapore, allowing for world-leading research to be undertaken locally.

 “With the inclusion of the PC2 laboratories and the Translational Research facility, this building enables AITHM to complete the full research spectrum from bench to bedside including research training, and the transfer and commercialisation of research findings into better health care delivery,” said Professor Schofield.

 To top it all off, Verandah Walk, the all-weather covered pathway built by RCQ Construction that links buildings at JCU’s Townsville campus won the ‘Tourism and Leisure Facilities up to $10M’ category.

-Tricia Brand, Deputy Vice Chancellor, Division of Services and Resources at JCU, said the new buildings demonstrate the university’s commitment to provide state of the art infrastructure for students, staff and north Queensland communities.
+Tricia Brand, Deputy Vice Chancellor, Services and Resources Division at JCU, said the new buildings demonstrate the university’s commitment to provide state of the art infrastructure for students, staff and north Queensland communities.